Project title: “Implementation of River Basin Management Plans of Latvian towards good surface water status”

 - a joint cooperation platform developed involving competent authorities, river basin managers and stakeholders (including 19 beneficiaries and 4 consultation groups established at local level.

-Surface Water Quality Map (developed by LEGMC, 2020)
+Surface Water Quality Map of the Republic of Latvia (developed by LEGMC, 2020)

 WHERE DOES THE PROJECT FUNDING COME FROM?